Yann39/self-hosted-n100/README.md

     - _debian-12.5.0-amd64-netinst.iso_
 - Download **Rufus** or equivalent software to be able to write the image to a USB key
 - Simply select the image in **Rufus** and write it to the USB key with the default proposed options
-- Insert the USB key into the mini PC and start it, you mey need to access the bios to change the boot device priority, to boot on the USB key
+- Insert the USB key into the mini PC and start it, you may need to access the bios to change the boot device priority, to boot on the USB key
-- Then follow the installation instructions, I personally installed the basic system without GUI (no desktop environment)
+- Then follow the Debian installation instructions, I personally installed the basic system without GUI (no desktop environment)

 ## User